LandonTClipp/LandonTClipp.github.io/docs/blog/posts/intech-sol-horizon-cellular.md

 ![Verizon speed test](/images/intech_sol_horizon_cellular/Screenshot 2023-06-30 at 10.16.48 PM.png)

 The download speed is so bad that I was half convinced that I had installed something wrong.
-The AT&T results were mind blowing;
+The AT&T results on the other hand were mind blowing;

 ![AT&T speed](/images/intech_sol_horizon_cellular/Screenshot 2023-06-30 at 10.19.54 PM.png)